 This is your syllabus for History 1377.
 Check your class schedule to figure out the time and room where we will meet.

-You will be assigned two four page papers.
-Each paper will focus on one of the major themes of the class.
-The two papers will constitute 40% of the student’s grade.
+two four page papers.
+Each paper will focus on one of the major questions of the class.
+The two papers will constitute 40% of your grade.
 A typical paper assignment will require the student to evaluate an argument or make one of their own.
 All papers must be completely free of punctuation and spelling errors.
 They must be on regular 8.5 by 11 inch paper, double-spaced, with standard one inch margins all around, and in 12 point font.
 Papers will be turned in through turnitin.com.
 You will need a turnitin.com course number and enrollment key that are unique to your class in order to submit your papers for review.

-The students will also take two examinations which will be worth 40% of the student’s grade.
+two examinations which will be worth 40% of your grade.
 All questions will be either short answer or essay questions.
 The final will be a comprehensive exam but it will emphasize material in the latter half of the course.
-Major portions of both exams will be written outside of class.
+Major portions of both exams will written outside of class.

-You will also have a series of in-class assignments, group exercises, short essays, and quizzes that will test your knowledge of the extra reading material and the lectures.
-These assignments will constitute 10% of the grade.
+a series of in-class assignments, group exercises, short essays, and quizzes that will test your skills associated with the big goal as you apply them to the text, books, articles, extra reading material, and the lectures.
+These assignments will constitute 20% of the grade.
 You will have one quiz each week on Friday.